-Darts: Raymond van Barneveld, who had switched allegiance from the British Darts Organisation to the Professional Darts Corporation, beats the 13-times champion Phil "The Power" Taylor 7-6 in the final the world championship at the Circus Tavern, Purfleet.
+Darts: Raymond van Barneveld, who had switched allegiance from the British Darts Organisation to the Professional Darts Corporation (PDO), beats the 11-times champion Phil "The Power" Taylor 7-6 in the final the World Championship at the Circus Tavern, Purfleet.

 Tennis: Serena Williams wins the women's singles title at the Australian Open for the third time, defeating the new world no. 1 Maria Sharapova in the final (6-1, 6-2).

 Roger Federer wins the men's singles for the third time.
 With his victory in the final over Fernando Gonzalez (7-6, 6-4, 6-4) he becomes the first man for 27 years to win a Grand Slam without dropping a set.

 At the French Open Justin Henin and Rafael Nadal retain their singles titles.
 Henin defeats Ana Ivanovic 6-1, 6-2 in the women's singles final.
 Nadal beats Roger Federer in four sets (6-3, 4-6, 6-3, 6-4) in the men's singles final.